Go to Reviews.org AU Edition

 Here are some of the most popular talk, text, and data combinations that Republic offers:

-Republic Wireless plans by popularity
+Republic Wireless plans

 You probably won’t be surprised to learn that Republic’s higher-data plans are less easy on the pocketbook.
 And this T-Mobile alternative doesn’t even offer an unlimited data plan.
 So Republic probably only makes sense for low-data users who want a customizable and flexible plan.